 How To Clean A Dog Bed In 6 Really Simple Steps

-You've done the hard work already and found the best dog bed for your precious pooch, however if your dog’s bed hasn’t been washed since the day you bought it… it’s time for a deep cleaning, otherwise it will need to be replaced in no time.
+You've done the hard work already and found the best dog bed for your precious pooch, however if your dog’s bed hasn’t been washed since the day you bought it… it’s time for a deep clean, otherwise it will need to be replaced in no time.

 Just like your own, your dog’s sleeping quarters need some regular maintenance.
 If not, they could develop skin allergies, or even get fleas!
 Avoid the nasty smell and keep your pup feeling clean with our ultimate guide to cleaning your dog’s bed.